What To Expect During An Adolescent Growth Spurt

 How long do adolescent growth spurts last?

-Normal growth in the period called adolescence can occur gradually, then fast.
-Often, in early adolescence a child will shoot up a few inches, then slow down for a long period of time before gaining another inch.
+Adolescent growth spurts typically last a few months at a time.
+Often, in early adolescence, a child will shoot up a few inches, then slow down for a long period of time before gaining another inch.
 This may keep happening until they reach early adulthood.

 Adolescents increase in height at different rates and at different ages.
-Typically this growth (especially in males) occurs in spurts and slow downs over years.
+Typically, this growth (especially in males) occurs in spurts and slows down over the years.

 - Previous Article